• Bonneville Hot Springs is a scalding-temperature geothermal site

 • There are a few soaking pools at the river edge

-Bonneville Hot Springs sits in the beautiful Boise National Forest at the Warm Springs Creek, 20 miles northeast of Lowman.
-This serene place features beautiful Idaho nature views, hot spring waterfalls, scalding mineral streams, and a fun soaking experience.
+Bonneville Hot Springs lies within the scenic Boise National Forest along Warm Springs Creek, 20 miles northeast of Lowman.
+This peaceful spot offers forest views, steaming waterfalls, scalding mineral streams, and a fun soaking experience.

-A 0.4-mile trail starts from the parking area near the campground and leads along the creek through the forest of towering Ponderosa pine and Douglas fir to the geothermal field.
-At the end of your hike, you will see hot water oozing out of the ground, creating multiple streams and puddles.
+An easy 0.4-mile trail begins near the campground and parking area, winding along the creek through a forest of towering Ponderosa pine and Douglas fir to the geothermal field.
+At the end of your hike, you will see hot water emerges from the ground, forming multiple streams and puddles.
 Those might be scalding hot, so be careful when you walk.

-Geothermal mineral water comes from multiple springs emerging from the ground at temperatures up to 180° F (82° C).
-Water flows from the hill creating scalding creeks that follows its way to the Warm Springs Creek.
-It creates scalding waterfalls that cascade from the bank bluff.
-The sulfur odor is very present.
+Geothermal mineral water comes from multiple springs emerging from the ground at temperatures reaching up to 180°F (82°C).
+The water flows down the hillside, forming scalding creeks and cascading waterfalls that spill from the bluff into Warm Springs Creek.
+A strong sulfur odor is very present.

-When heading down to the creek and pools, you likely will cross the hot stream separating the pools.
-Take caution crossing it.
+When heading down to the creek and soaking pools, you will likely cross the hot stream that separates them.
+Use caution crossing it.
 Though the river water is coming here, some areas might be extremely hot and even scalding.

-Rock-and-sand pools lining the creek is great place to soak.
-Hot water coming from the hill is mixed with the river water that allows finding comfortable temperature for you.
-Water temperature varies greatly, so always check it and add river water if needed.
+Rock-and-sand pools lining the creek are great places to soak.
+The hot water coming from the hillside mixes with river water, creating a range of temperatures for comfortable soaking.
+Water temperature can vary significantly, so always check before entering, and feel free to add more river water if needed.

-Other opportunities to bathe are the old wooden "soak shack" bathhouse with an antiquated cast iron bathtub.
-Water in a bathtub is around 104°F (40°C).
-You need to drain the tub after each use.
+For a different hot spring experience, bathe in the old wooden "soak shack" bathhouse with an antique cast iron bathtub.
+The water in a bathtub is around 104°F (40°C), and you need to drain the tub after each use.

-Please remember that nude soaking and soap at the springs are prohibited in the Lowman Ranger District of the Boise National Forest.
-No pets or glass containers are allowed at or near the spring.
+Please remember that nude soaking and soap use at the springs are prohibited in the Lowman Ranger District of the Boise National Forest.
+Pets and glass containers are also not allowed at or near the spring.

-Fishing in the creek and the South Fork Payette River is popular activities.
-The South Fork Payette River offers opportunities for whitewater rafting and kayaking.
+Fishing in the creek and the South Fork Payette River is popular, and the South Fork Payette River offers opportunities for whitewater rafting and kayaking.

-The campground is situated in the bank of the creek and opens from May through September.
-It has 22 primitive single sites and 1 double site with picnic tables and grills.
-There is no RV hookup.
+The campground is located along the creek's bank and is open from May through September.
+It features 22 primitive single sites and 1 double site, each equipped with picnic tables and grills.
+There are no RV hookups.
+Vault restrooms and drinking water are available.

-The nearest lodging is available in Stanley and Lowman.
+The nearest lodging options can be found in Stanley and Lowman.

 Affordable vacation rentals for short and long term stay at Lowman